 Poprotskiy Alexey/ShutterstockMen will often find a nodule while shaving, while women might notice one while putting on makeup, says Robert Smallridge, MD, professor of medicine at Mayo Clinic in Jacksonville, Florida and deputy director of Mayo Clinic Cancer Center.
 (Don't miss these other cancer symptoms women should never ignore and cancer signs men should never overlook.)
 About 90 percent of thyroid nodules are benign, but if you have a large lump in the front of your neck below the Adam’s apple, pay attention to how it acts.
 “The trick is it moves up and down when you swallow,” Dr. Tuttle says.
 “Most other lumps don’t move.”

 g-stockstudio/ShutterstockThe recurrent laryngeal nerve, which controls the muscles that open and close vocal cords, lies right behind the thyroid.
 In rare cases, a nodule, particularly a cancerous one, can extend beyond the thyroid, damaging that nerve and affecting your voice box, Dr. Smallridge says.
 “Most patients describe it as hoarseness,” he says.
-If your laryngitis is just from a cold, find out how to get your voice back quickly.
+If your laryngitis is just from a cold and not thyroid cancer symptoms, find out how to get your voice back quickly.

 Africa Studio/ShutterstockA small percentage of people with thyroid cancer will develop a mysterious cough that doesn’t come with any other symptoms typically related to congestion.
 “A cough from thyroid cancer is not infectious, so people are puzzled and wonder why they’re coughing with no fever and no phlegm,” Dr. Tuttle says.
 But before you jump to conclusions, check out these other reasons your cough won't go away.